 Types and examples of neobanks

-Although initially they may seem very similar to each other in terms of how they manage transactions, there are crucial differences that depend on their licensing system.
+Although initially, they may seem very similar to each other in terms of how they manage transactions, there are crucial differences that depend on their licensing system.

 In this section, we present the most common types of neobanks with examples of each.

-- With their own banking license: Most of popular neobanks operate with their own banking license, either specialized or full range.
+- With their own banking license: Most popular neobanks operate with their own banking license, either specialized or full range.
 With the right license, they can provide their own checking accounts, prepaid, debit or credit cards, currency exchanges, crypto-currencies, money transfers, retail payments, savings accounts and loans.